carpentries-incubator/SDC-BIDS-dMRI/episodes/preprocessing.md

-   steps with certain caveats, which include denoising, unringing (to remove/minimize effects of Gibbs ringing artifacts), and gradient non-linearity correction (to unwarp distortions caused by gradient-field inhomogeneities using a vendor acquired gradient coefficient file.
+   steps with certain caveats, which include denoising, unringing (to remove/minimize effects of Gibbs ringing artifacts), and gradient non-linearity correction (to unwarp distortions caused by gradient-field inhomogeneities using a vendor acquired gradient coefficient file).

 3. Depending on how the data is acquired, certain steps may not be possible.
    For example, if the data is not acquired in two directions,